hungrymedia/wp-multipost/trunk/readme.txt

 1. Shows the settings page for Multipost MU.
 Simply a way to choose whether or not all blogs are pre-selected to receive cross posts.

 2. Shows the additional panel displayed on "Add New Post" and "Edit Post" screens.
-This allows you to choose to which sub-blogs your master post is added.
+This allows you to choose to which additional blogs your master post is published.

 == Changelog ==